holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Next mutation

-Launch the twenty-seventh literature-loop candidates: client momentum `0.85` and `0.95` under the current FedNova/FedDyn/FedDrift best stack.
-Do not continue momentum jitter if both miss.
+The client momentum audit missed and the watchdog reported `recommendation=continue`.
+Do not continue momentum jitter; run another literature-backed check before promoting any code-bearing local augmentation idea.